 under mammoth crane-hoisting scaffolds

-three hundred and sixty-four point four smoot
+and then towards the three hundred and sixty-four point four smoot

 and one ear length of Mass Ave Bridge